shaloo/docs.arcana/includes/text-snippets/cognito_config_steps.md

 ![Client ID](/img/an_db_app_address.png)

-*You are all set with Cognito Setup.
-Integrate the Web3 application with the Arcana Auth SDK and call the social login function when the user chooses to log in.*
+*You are all set with the Cognito configuration.
+Integrate the Web3 application with the Arcana Auth SDK.
+After authentication, users can access Arcana wallet functionality.*